Pappulab/localCIDER/index.md

 * Thomas Pranzatelli (Washington University in St. Louis) for testing and bug reports
 * Carlos Hernández (Stanford University) for Python 3 support and PEP8 compliance
 * Luke Wheeler (University of Oregon) for Python 3 testing
+* Xiaohan Li (Yale University) for corrections to text

 ## Update schedule